tommaisey/aeon/README.md

 To stop the sound, type: `(stop hello)`.
 To exit `aeon` entirely you can hit `Ctrl-D` or type `(exit)`.

+If you want to learn how to get started constructing patterns, sounds and projects, head to the ['tutorial' document](docs/tutorial.md).

 ### Using a text editor